Is Distilled Water Required For Cpap

 Many people find that using distilled water in their CPAP machine helps improve their sleep quality and reduce any nasal congestion or dryness they may experience.
 Some manufacturers even recommend using distilled water for this reason.
 Additionally, it can help keep your humidifier running more efficiently and last longer before needing to be replaced.

-See also Is Distilled Water The Same As Boiled Water
+See also What Is Similar To Distilled Water

 If you cannot access distilled water, you can use bottled or filtered water instead.
 However, it is important to check with your manufacturer or healthcare provider to make sure that it is safe to do so.
 Using bottled or filtered water may require more frequent cleaning of your device